 The information in this guide is subject to change without notice.
-Molecular Devices recommends that you review the guide on the Knowledge Base for the most up-to-date information.
+We recommend that you review the guide on the Molecular Devices Knowledge Base at mdc.custhelp.com for the most up-to-date information.

 Package Contents

 The ImageXpress Pico system arrives in one box, which contains the instrument and its accessories.
 The package includes the following items: